Hina Khalid, the girl who lost her ability to walk at the age of 12 speaks about how society should address and cater to the disabled.

-Not understanding what was happening to her, Hina Khalid was rushed to the hospital by her family; her support through thick and thin.
+Karachi: Hina Khalid, a thirty-two years old Chartered Accountant, the personification of courage and valor.
+Born a normal child, Hina Khalid experienced an excruciating pain at the age of twelve not understanding what was happening to her, Hina Khalid was rushed to the hospital by her family; her support through thick and thin.

 Initially, the doctors thought that Hina had experienced a slip disc or one of her nerves was being pressed.
 A few tests later, Hina was sent home saying she will be fine.
 However, to Hina’s dismay, her miseries did not end there.
 To her horror, her difficulties only increased.
 After two weeks of misdiagnosis and delayed treatment, Hina got paralyzed waist down.